ArsenijDjakov/customer-app/readme.md

 * Validation for mandatory attributes: first name, last name and personal number is implemented.
 * Validator class is implemented to validate the input before formatting/storing.
 * Validator throws existing MandatoryValueMissingException if any of the mandatory inputs are missing.
-* An appropriate validation messages are passed to MandatoryValueMissingException when throwing them.
+* An appropriate com.enorkus.academy.validation messages are passed to MandatoryValueMissingException when throwing them.
 * Validator class is used inside CustomerService.
 * HTTP error code 422 and appropriate message is seen under table when trying to submit invalid inputs.
 * Submitting spaces as input should also fail with the same exception and message.